blackchip-org/zc/doc/ops/time.md

 ## sub

-Subtraces a duration from a time or subracts two durations.
+Subtracts a duration from a time or subtracts two durations.

 Aliases: `s`, `-`